thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 9. Apply changes by clicking the orange tick icon in the top right of the window and then close the details window.
 10. Save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.

-After saving changes, you can see an icon-button opposite the entity names.
-Clicking any of these icons will bring you to the previously selected state.
+After saving the changes, you can see an icon-button in the upper right part of the widget.
+Clicking this icon will take you to the previously selected state.

 {% include images-gallery.html imageCollection="navigate-new-state-cards" %}

+If you want to open the selected state in a separate window, check the box "Open in separate dialog".

+{% include images-gallery.html imageCollection="navigate-new-state-cards2" %}

+You can hide dashboard toolbar in dialog window.
+To do this, select the "Hide dashboard toolbar in dialog" box.

+{% include images-gallery.html imageCollection="navigate-new-state-cards3" %}

 ##### Update current dashboard state